Leadership

 President: Susan Steinberg

 Susan spent her career as marketing director for major architectural and engineering firms in New York City.
 Elected to the board of the TA in 1996, she served in several officer’s roles before being elected president in 2015.
-Susan is a member of Community Board 6, serving on the Housing and Homeless, Business Affairs and Licensing and Land Use and Waterfront Committees.
+Susan was a member of Community Board 6, serving on the Housing and Homeless, Business Affairs and Licensing and Land Use and Waterfront Committees.
 Other community activities include the East Side Coastal Resiliency Construction Advisory Committee and the Mount Sinai Beth Israel Medical Center Community Advisory Committee.
-In 2013, Susan received a Woman of Distinction award, from New York State Senator Brad Hoylman, and in 2019 and 2022, from New York State Assembly Member Harvey Epstein.
+In 2013, Susan received a Woman of Distinction award, from New York State Senator Brad Hoylman-Sigal, and in 2019 and 2022, from New York State Assembly Member Harvey Epstein.
+At the TA's 2026 annual meeting, Susan was presented with proclamations from Senator Kristen Gonzalez, Borough President Brad Hoylman-Sigal, and Council Member Virginia Maloney in honor of her 30 years on the TA board.
+Susan is retiring from the board on June 30, 2026.

 Vice President, External Affairs: Anne Greenberg

 Anne is a lifelong resident of ST and PCV.
 With a varied career in book publishing, she serves on the TA’s Communications Committee, writing membership letters, flyers, eblasts, and web posts, among other communications.
-She is also a member of the Executive Committee and the Technology Committee.
+She is also a member of the Executive Committee, the Finance Committee, the Legal Committee, and the Technology Committee.
 As a former member of the Maintenance/Quality of Life Committee, she met with management monthly.
 Anne also represents the TA to Housing Justice for All, a coalition of tenant associations and other advocacy groups that fight for tenant-friendly legislation and regulations.
 She testifies annually before the city’s Rent Guidelines Board and before other governmental committees.
-After volunteering for several years, Anne joined the Board in 2014.
+After volunteering for several years, Anne joined the board in 2014.

 Treasurer: Adam Liggio